khakhalin/notes/keywords/sql.md

 `CREATE VIEW view_name AS SELECT * FROM table1 WHERE coll="whatever";`.
 Can also be updated by `CREATE OR REPLACE VIEW view_name`.
 After you are done with this virtual table, it can be dropped using `DROP VIEW view_name`.

-# Writing and messing around
+# Writing and changing data

 ## Inserting new data